 Nearly 8,000 private schools and several hundred public schools in the United States include Montessori programs, mostly at the elementary level.
 Most schools have a primary program (from 3-6 years) and often a lower elementary (6-9 years).
 Upper elementary programs (9-12 years) are less common, although about one school in eight will have this program.
 There are no grades, rewards or punishments at Montessori schools and although some parents worry about the lack of traditional homework and letter-grade report cards, a 2006 study found that Montessori students tend to show advanced social skills and creativity, and perform better on standardized tests than their peers in traditional programs.

 Knowledge Is Power Program (KIPP)

 This network of free college preparatory charter public schools emphasizes academic rigor in order to help students from disadvantaged backgrounds attend top boarding schools and universities.
 KIPP, known for its strong focus on achievement, has long school days, mandatory three-week summer school and two to three hours of homework each night.
-Students, parents and teachers are asked to sign a Commitment to Excellence pledge to confirm their shared goal of student success.

 Students are encouraged by a reward system in which they receive “KIPP dollars” for academic achievement and good behavior that may be spent on important items like books and laptops.
 KIPP students participate in extracurricular activities including martial arts, chess and music, and take annual field trips to national landmarks and college campuses.
 As of 2011, more than 90 percent of KIPP’s eighth grade grads had graduated from high school, and more than 80 percent of KIPP alumni have gone to college.